Statues and monuments in Tower Hamlets

-Some of the metallic-skinned public figures we walk past everyday are sullied by their murky links to slavery.
-On 10 June, 2020, the Mayor of Tower Hamlets removed the statue of Robert Milligan – a notable slaveholder from the 18th Century – at West India Quay.
+Who we choose to memorialize in metal is significant.
+It contributes to our everyday experience of our local area and how we understand the values of our community.
+On 10 June 2020, the Mayor of Tower Hamlets removed a statue of Robert Milligan – a slaveholder from the 18th Century – at West India Quay.

-The Museum of London Docklands said the statue of the prominent British slave trader, who owned two sugar plantations and 526 slaves in Jamaica, had ‘stood uncomfortably’ outside its premises ‘for a long time’.
+The Museum of London Docklands said the statue of the British slave trader, who owned two sugar plantations and 526 slaves in Jamaica, had ‘stood uncomfortably’ outside its premises ‘for a long time’.
+Its removal, therefore, marked an important shift in social awareness as we take responsibility for the ethical impact of public artworks.

 While some of our local statues are associated with the UK’s colonial past, others are celebrations of inspiring public figures and testaments to the creativity and philanthropy of the East End.